A QUICK SUMMARY – FOR THE BUSY ONES

-Serverless computing is a model in which the cloud provider is responsible for executing a piece of code by dynamically allocating resources.
+Serverless computing is a model often used by .NET development companies, in which the cloud provider is responsible for executing a piece of code by dynamically allocating resources.
 Unlike the traditional model, where you buy specific resources and pay for them even if they are not fully deployed, serverless computing provides the option of paying for the resources used.

 The term "serverless" is somewhat misleading because it implies the absence of servers.
 Of course, servers do exist, but developers don't have to deal with them.
 As a result, they can entirely focus on developing applications instead of worrying about configuring, scaling and securing virtual machines, servers or containers.

 Serverless computing is sometimes referred to as "Functions as a Service".